watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/watsonx_discovery_install_and_setup.md

     oc edit -n ${ES_NAMEPSACE} elasticsearch
     ```
   * Add required hostnames as SANs,
-    For example, you can add `localhost` and the Elasticsearch endpoint/ClusterIP retrieved from the previous step as SANs to make them accessible by watsonx Assistant via TLS connection
+    You can add `localhost` and the Elasticsearch endpoint/ClusterIP obtained from [retrieve-elasticsearch-endpoints](#retrieve-elasticsearch-endpoints)
+    step as SANs to make them accessible by watsonx Assistant via TLS connection.
+For example,
     ```shell
     spec:
       auth: {}